-The sun comes up every day, producing more energy than the Earth can sustainably use through solar panels.
-The amount of sunlight that hits our planet’s surface in less than two hours is enough to handle the world’s energy usage for a year.
+The sun comes up every day, producing more energy than the Earth can sustainably use.
+In fact, the amount of sunlight that hits our planet’s surface in less than two hours is enough to handle the world’s energy usage for a year.

 Solar panel specifications vary widely, from high-performance options to high-efficiency solutions.
 Here are some of the best solar panels available for your consideration.